scotentSD/patterns/_docs/Content/04-Service-FindBusinessSupport.md

 - There are **Assisted Digital** options for those who can't or do not want to use the website

 ## Pattern
-- The website should have listings of all Scottish Business services
+- The website should have listings of all Scottish Business services.
-- It should have enough information to allow customers to make informed decisions about which services are for them -
+- It should have enough information to allow customers to make informed decisions about which services are for them.

 ## Anti Pattern
 - Websites that actually deliver the services rank higher than the central Find Business Support website